 And I was one of the lucky ones.
 After the diagnosis and once they had my medication stabilised, I thrived like any normal baby.
 In fact, I was an absolute tubster or a ‘barrel’ as my Mum lovingly recalls.
 Children with CF often struggle to put on weight because their body isn’t equipped to absorb nutrients effectively but thankfully that has never been an issue for me.

-My two sisters followed soon after me and they too were diagnosed with CF. Having three girls with CF is extremely rare as parents who are carriers of the CF gene only have a 1 in 4 chance of having a child born with CF. Not exactly a gift to be grateful for but again, they managed to get on with it.
+My two sisters followed soon after me and tragically they too were diagnosed with CF. Having three children with CF is extremely rare as parents who are carriers of the CF gene only have a 1 in 4 chance of having a child born with CF. Not exactly a gift to be grateful for but again, they managed to get on with it.

 We had a very normal childhood despite the odds that were stacked against us.
 When I was born, the life expectancy was around 15 yet my sisters and I never had to endure any serious hospital admissions when we were young which was very lucky.
-We took part in everything; all the Sports Days, school trips, holidays, without any trouble at all.
+We took part in everything; all the Sports Days, school trips, holidays, without much trouble at all.

 The hospital admissions became quite commonplace during my teens but yet I didn’t fear CF, just the needle that was used to thread the IV line up my arm that administered the antibiotics.
 Hospital was a time to get spoiled, avoid schoolwork and binge watch TV shows!